arpita-ak/APS-2020/README.md

 # aps-2020
-Everything about the Course: Algorithms and problem solving 2020
+Everything about the Course: Algorithms and Problem Solving 2020

 This repository contains all code snippets.